-Across England the 15 AHSNs are working to deliver a new national adoption and spread programme which aims to transform the diagnosis of attention deficit hyperactivity disorder (ADHD) across the region.
+Across England the 15 AHSNs are working to deliver a national adoption and spread programme which aims to transform the diagnosis of attention deficit hyperactivity disorder (ADHD) across the region.
+In March 2022 the programme was awarded the HSJ Partnership Award for best mental health partnership.

 What is the problem we’re addressing?